Topic Number 503 - Deductible Taxes

 - Any prior year's state or local income tax you paid during the year.

-Deductible real estate taxes are generally any state, local, or foreign taxes on real property levied for the general public welfare.
+Deductible real estate taxes are generally any state or local taxes on real property levied for the general public welfare.
 The charge must be uniform against all real property in the jurisdiction at a like rate.

 If a portion of your monthly mortgage payment goes into an escrow account, and periodically the lender pays your real estate taxes out of the account to the local government, don't deduct the amount paid into the escrow account.
 Only deduct the amount actually paid out of the escrow account during the year to the taxing authority.